DeltaMichael/mishmash/README.md

 **Other tech debt**

 Memory leaks when creating labels
+Memory leaks in interpreter

-Undefined behavior when freeing lists
+~~Undefined behavior when freeing lists~~